coloringchaos/object-fall-16/resources.md

 # Physical Computing
++ [Sparkfun Inventor Kit Guide](https://cdn.sparkfun.com/datasheets/Kits/RedBoard_SIK_3.2.pdf) has a huge collection of circuits and tutorials for basic circuits
 + Sparkfun's explaination of an [Integrated Circuit (IC)](https://learn.sparkfun.com/tutorials/integrated-circuits).
 + Arduino's explaination of [what happens when you hit Upload](https://www.arduino.cc/en/Hacking/BuildProcess).